mattvioli/bueno-frontend-challenge/README.md

 1. [Git](https://git-scm.com/) should be installed and used to clone this repository
 2. [Node.js](https://nodejs.org/en/) should be installed
-3. A GitHub account

 ## Quickstart

-1. Fork this repository and clone the fork to your machine
+1. Clone this repository to your machine
 2. Install the dependencies `npm install`
 3. Start the application `npm start`